Antarctica: Empire of the Penguin: Ride experience and exhibit

-A total of 245 penguins and alcids live in the exhibit; species include gentoo, king, Adélie and rockhopper penguins, as well as their Arctic counterparts, the puffins, and the murres.
-The park can change the lighting to control the penguins' seasons.
-A 20 ft glass window allows guests to see them in their 45 F pool from an underwater viewing area.
-The entire experience takes about 25 minutes.
-To minimize odors in the open-air environment, staff clean the exhibit several times daily and replace the 20000 lb of snow each day.
+A total of 245 penguins and alcids lived in the exhibit.
+Species included gentoo, king, emperor, Adélie, and rockhopper penguins, as well as their Arctic counterparts, puffins, and murres.
+The park could change the lighting to emulate a sense of seasons for the penguins.
+A 20 ft glass window allowed guests to see them in their 45 F pool from an underwater viewing area.
+The entire experience took about 25 minutes.
+To minimize odors in the open-air environment, staff cleaned the exhibit several times daily and replaced the 20000 lb of snow each day.

 Themed area

-The Antarctica-themed area is spread across 4 acre inside SeaWorld Orlando.
-A 50 ft entrance archway is adjacent to the Sea Lion & Otter Theater, and a smaller entrance is near the Journey to Atlantis ride.
-In addition to the Empire of the Penguin, the theme area is home to several other attractions.
+The Antarctica-themed Sea of Ice is spread across 4 acre inside SeaWorld Orlando.
+A 50 ft entrance archway is adjacent to the Sea Lion and Otter Stadium, and a smaller entrance is near the Journey to Atlantis ride.
+In addition to Antarctica: Empire of the Penguin, the themed area is home to several other attractions.
 A looping 45-minute soundtrack is played throughout the area.
 A "South Pole" is in the center of the area, and penguin carvings decorate the surrounding walls.
-The Expedition Cafe, South Pole Beverages and Glacial Collections sell food, drinks and souvenirs.
+Expedition Cafe, South Pole Beverages, and Glacial Collections sell food, drinks, and souvenirs, respectively.